Ronnie Dunn

 Ronald Gene Dunn (born June 1, 1953) is an American country music singer-songwriter and record executive.
 Starting in 2011, Dunn has worked as a solo artist following the temporary dissolution of Brooks & Dunn.
-He released his self-titled debut album for Arista Nashville on June 7, 2011, reaching the Top 10 with its lead-off single "Bleed Red".
-In 2013, after leaving Arista Nashville in 2012, Dunn founded Little Will-E Records.
-On April 8, 2014, Ronnie Dunn released his second solo album, Peace, Love, and Country Music through his Little Will-E Records.
+He released his self-titled debut album for Arista Nashville on June 7, 2011, reaching the Top 10 with its lead-off single, "Bleed Red".
+After leaving Arista Nashville in 2012, Dunn founded Little Will-E Records.
+On April 8, 2014, Ronnie Dunn released his second solo album, Peace, Love, and Country Music through Little Will-E Records.
 On November 11, 2016, he released his third album Tattooed Heart on NASH Icon label.
 His fourth album Re-Dunn was released on January 10, 2020.

-In 2019, Dunn was inducted into the Country Music Hall of Fame.
+In 2019, Dunn was inducted into the Country Music Hall of Fame as a member of Brooks & Dunn.